CodesByChris/task-assignment-adaptivity/README.md

 ## Usage

-This repository provides scripts for studying (1) average model dynamics across runs and (2) each parameter's influence on the model dynamics.
+This repository provides scripts for studying (1) average model dynamics across runs and (2) how each parameter influences the model dynamics.
 Both scripts require all packages from `requirements.txt`, which you can install by running `pip install -r requirements.txt`.

 1. To study average model dynamics, run: